 Overview

 That makes this one of the most accessible premium travel cards in Canada.
-Students, new earners, and anyone building their income can get 4 free lounge visits, a NEXUS fee rebate, comprehensive travel insurance, and strong Aventura earning rates — all at a $139 fee that's waived in the first year.
+Students, new earners, and anyone building their income can get 4 free lounge visits, a NEXUS fee rebate, and strong Aventura earning rates — all at a $139 fee that's waived in the first year.
 The only meaningful trade-off versus the Infinite?
-No trip cancellation or trip interruption insurance.
+It lacks the Infinite's travel insurance package.

 Welcome Offer